Crunchy Peanut Butter Cookies

 - Preheat the oven to 180C/350F.
 Line a large cookie sheet or baking sheet with parchment paper and set aside.

-- In a large mixing bowl, combine all your ingredients, except or the chopped peanuts.
-Mix well.
+- In a large mixing bowl, combine the peanut butter, egg, and sugar and mix well.
 Gently fold through half the peanuts.

 - Remove from the oven and allow to cool in the baking sheet completely.